 The solar project produces electricity and sends the electricity to the utility grid.
 Customers receive their electricity from the utility just as they do today and get credits on their electric bills.
-Customers are billed by DRS for the credits at a 10% discount.
+Customers are billed by DRS for the credits at the discounted rate.
 DRS bills are processed using autopay.

-Homeowners, renters, non-profits, and businesses with an active NYSEG / RGE account can participate.
+Homeowners, renters, non-profits, and businesses with an active NYSEG, RGE, Central Hudson, or Orange & Rockland electric account can participate.
 Participating members must be served by the same utility as the solar farm.
+Credit requirement: soft credit check with 600 FICO minimum.
+Customers with positive utility payment history will also be considered.

 The solar project generates electricity.
 Each month customers receive bill credits for their portion of the solar power produced.
 These bill credits offset charges on their electric utility bill.
-After the credits appear on your utility bill, you pay DRS at a 10% discount off the utility's kilowatt hour rate.
+For information on community solar billing visit www.delawareriversolar.com/billing.

 Yes.
 Your current electric service will not be interrupted, and you will still receive your electricity from the utility as you do now.

 Yes!
-In addition to providing local jobs and financial savings on community member’s electricity bills, DRS solar projects benefit the local communities through increased tax revenue, local jobs as our teams live and work in the communities we serve, preservation of the farm land for future use, local partnerships, use of local vendors, and much more.
+In addition to providing local jobs and financial savings on community member’s electricity bills, DRS solar projects benefit the local communities through increased tax revenue, preservation of the farm land for future use, local partnerships, use of local vendors for construction and maintenance, and much more.

 Community Solar reduces the amount of energy generated from coal and natural gas plants, improving our local air quality and health, and for each customer who participates in community solar, the impact in terms of carbon emissions reduction is the equivalent of no longer driving a car for the life of the project, 20-30 years!